 Use of writing skills in a practical setting as opportunities arise.
 Includes preparation and supervision by the instructor, and culminates in a written report submitted by the student at the end of the term.
-Prerequisite: must have completed 12 credits past EN 123 (200 level or above).
+Prerequisite: must have completed 12 English credits 200-level or above).
 English & English/Education majors only, by advisement.